Fr4nkFletcher/ESP32-Marauder-Cheap-Yellow-Display/README.md

 - **Firmware:** Select `esp32_marauder_v0_13_5_20240203_cyd.bin`.
 Use `_inverted.bin` if the display colors are inverted.
 - **Action:** Click **Program** to start the flashing process.

+If you encounter issues with the web Flasher, please compile from source.

 ## Compatibility

 Successfully tested on both of these available on Amazon: